carissamero/READ-ME-Gen/README.md

   [Questions](#questions)

   ## Description
-To create a professional read me file for the user
+To create a professional read me for the user

   ## License
 This product is under the Apache License 2.0.

   ## Installation
-To install this program please follow step 1,2,3
+To install this program, follow steps 1,2,3

   ## Usage
-The application can be used per the license noted
+The application can be used per the noted license

   ## Contributing
-developers can contribute
+Developers can contribute

   ## Tests
-to test this application, launch from the cli
+To test this application, use the CLI

   ## Questions
   https://github.com/carissamero